betterbugs/web-sdk/examples/04-Electron-app-example/For-macOS/README.md

-# Betterbugs Web-SDK Electron Integration Example
+# BetterBugs Web SDK | Electron Integration Example (for macOS)

-This example demonstrates how to integrate the [Betterbugs Web-SDK](https://github.com/BetterBugs-Team/web-sdk) into an Electron application for comprehensive bug reporting and screen recording capabilities.
+This example demonstrates how to integrate the [Betterbugs Web SDK](https://github.com/BetterBugs-Team/web-sdk) into an Electron application for comprehensive bug reporting and screen recording capabilities.

 ## What This Example Shows